odoo/owl/doc/learning/tutorial_todoapp.md

 Notice that the `onDelete` prop is defined with a `.bind` suffix: this is a special suffix that makes sure the function callback is bound to the component.

+Notice also that we have two functions named `deleteTask`.
+The one in the Task component just delegates the work to the Root component that owns the task list via the `onDelete` property.

 ## 10. Using a store

 Looking at the code, it is apparent that all the code handling tasks is scattered